SeanPlusPlus/mcp-workshop/README.md

 - ✔️ Converted all tools into full MCP-style tool cards with metadata and schema definitions
 - ✔️ Created `scripts/listTools.js` and CLI command `npm run tools` to list all available tools
 - ✔️ Installed and integrated `zod` to define and enforce `inputSchema` and `outputSchema` in each tool
-- ✔️ Updated `handleMessage()` to validate tool inputs and outputs with Zod
+- ✔️ Added `planTool()` using OpenAI’s GPT-4 to determine tool + input from natural language
+- ✔️ Created CLI test runner for the planner with `npm run plan`
+- ✔️ Integrated `planTool()` into `handleMessage()` for fallback logic

-Next up: Expand planning logic, build agent memory, or add docs auto-generation
+Next up: Consider finalizing `v2.0.0`, adding memory, or supporting multi-tool planning